-Exhibit 3
+Exhibit 3 Co-operative Bank's capital metrics are declining and remain susceptible to stress

-Co-Operative Bank's capital metrics have strengthened, but remain susceptible to stress
+Source: Moody's Banking Financial Metrics and bank's financial reports

-Source: Moody's Banking Financial Metrics and the bank's financial reports
+The bank is reliant on regulatory forbearance for a sustained period of time particularly relating to its inability to consistently comply with its ICG and PRA buffer requirements, non-compliance with internal credit risk modeling requirements and the need to upgrade IT infrastructure to comply with applicable standards.
+As of June 2016, the bank had a total capital requirement of 20.6%, the highest among UK banks, which was composed of a Pillar 1 requirement of 8% and a Pillar 2A requirement of 12% plus a combined CET1 buffer of 0.6%, .
+Co-operative Bank extended the timeline for its capital strategic plan, which includes meeting the minimum required 7% CET1 ratio throughout the planning period (2016-2020), sustainably meeting its ICG by 2020, complying with the PRA buffer and achieving a leverage ratio above 3.0% by the end of 2020.
+As of June 2016, the bank does not now meet its ICG and Combined Buffer requirements.

-The bank is reliant on regulatory forbearance for a sustained period of time particularly relating to the expectation of not being able to consistently comply with its Individual Capital Guidance (ICG), non-compliance with internal credit risk modelling requirements and the need to upgrade IT infrastructure to comply with applicable standards.
-The bank's total capital requirement in 2015 of 17.7%, was composed of a Pillar 1 requirement of 8% and a Pillar 2A requirement of 9.7%, this being the highest among UK banks.
-Co-Operative Bank extended the timeline for its capital strategic plan, which includes meeting the minimum required 7% CET1 ratio throughout the planning period (2016-2020), sustainably meeting its ICG by 2019, complying with the PRA buffer and achieving a leverage ratio above 3.0% by the end of 2020.
-Having issued £250 million of MREL-eligible Tier 2 notes in 2015, Co-Operative Bank does not currently see any further MREL-qualifying instruments issuance feasible before 2018.
-The regulator, however, expressed a preference for an earlier MREL issuance, which Co-Operative Bank will seek an opportunity to do, although it will likely result in the bank postponing its deadline to comply fully with ICG and the PRA buffer.
+Having issued £250 million of MREL-eligible Tier 2 notes in 2015, Co-operative Bank does not currently believe it will be able to undertake any further issuance of MREL-qualifying instruments before 2018 due to the expected impact on its cost of funding.
+The regulator, has however, expressed a preference for an earlier MREL issuance in order to enhance the volume of the bank's loss absorbing liabilities.
+Should the Co-operative Bank's management find an opportunity to undertake an earlier MREL issuance, the negative financial impact will likely result in further delay in achieving full compliance with its ICG and the PRA buffer requirements.